microsoft/accessibility-insights-web/README.md

 #### Using the terminal

-`npm test` runs all unit tests.
+`yarn test` runs all unit tests.
-`npm test -- -u` runs all unit tests and updates snapshot files.
+`yarn test -- -u` runs all unit tests and updates snapshot files.

-`npm run test:e2e` runs all end-to-end tests - you'll need to run `npm run build` first if you've changed non-test code.
+`yarn test:e2e` runs all end-to-end tests - you'll need to run `yarn build` first if you've changed non-test code.
-`npm run test:e2e -- -u` runs all end-to-end tests and updates snapshot files.
+`yarn test:e2e -- -u` runs all end-to-end tests and updates snapshot files.

-To run a single or small number of test files, run `npm test -- {FILE_NAME_REGEX}`
+To run a single or small number of test files, run `yarn test -- {FILE_NAME_REGEX}`

 Options after the `--` are passed to Jest.
-For example, `npm test -- --watch` will start an interactive watch session.
+For example, `yarn test -- --watch` will start an interactive watch session.
 See more about Jest options [here](https://jestjs.io/docs/en/cli.html).

 To debug using an external tool, run `node --inspect-brk ./node_modules/jest/bin/jest.js --runInBand {RELATIVE_FILE_PATH}`.
 In Chrome, for example, navigate to `chrome://inspect` and click `Open dedicated DevTools for Node`.